vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 will take up to the width times length images that are inserted into a directory under "processed- stitched-snake" of the user's choice and stitch them to produce a final image with a name of their choice, within the same directory.
-I have also made it call a slightly-modified version of my stats.py file called stats_stitch.py which generates statistics of that image and then saves it in a CSV file inside that folder.
+I have also made it call a slightly-modified version of my stats.py file called stats_stitch.py which generates statistics of that image and then saves it in a CSV file inside that folder automatically as well.
 I have done this by taking each image from the corresponding image in the "processed" folder and pasting it in the directory of the user's choice (in this case, "test").
 You can see a sample run of one stitched image below.
 There are other stitched images in their corresponding "test_X" directories as well.

+There is also a stitch_image_snake_func.py and its corresponding test script that is simply a function-only version of stitch_image_snake.py, which will be used to integrate into the UI to generate the data after the user scans for defects and then send it back to the UI to display to the user.
+It is working right now, but will need to be integrated with the UI later on.
+It will also not output anything in the console or display images like previous scripts to minimize the load of the script and improve its efficiency.

 The last script, cnn.py, is currently in work-in-progress.
 It aims to classify wafer defects based on a neural network called a Convolutional Neural Network.
 However, since this is one of the last priorities of the project, this is not